Raleigh Wrongful Death Attorney

 - Reasonable funeral expenses;

-Loss of income, care, guidance, companionship, protection, assistance,
+- Loss of income, care, guidance, companionship, protection, assistance, services, comfort, and

 society from the victim;